 It’s beneficial to focus on what you can control rather than what you can’t when trying to change your life.
 Fortunately, you have the power to alter your behaviour.
 This article will teach you how to spot harmful habits and quit self-sabotaging behaviours.

 To intentionally harm, block, or hinder something that doesn’t function as intended is called sabotage.
 Even while we hardly ever purposefully stand in our way, we occasionally take action or say things that do just that.
 Others might even think it was intentional.

-Although we frequently discuss self-sabotaging behavior.
+Although we frequently discuss self-sabotaging behaviour.
 The first step in changing these is becoming aware of self-sabotage.

 11 Signs That You’re Self-Sabotage

-Self-sabotage can appear as avoidance, conflict-creating, and dominating behavior.
+Self-sabotage can appear as avoidance, conflict-creating, and dominating behaviour.
 Still, most people don’t even realise they’re doing it.
-You can start to alter your self-sabotage behaviors after you are aware of all of them.
+You can start to alter your self-sabotage behaviours after you are aware of all of them.